 CNCS empowers and supports Americans to tackle persistent challenges such as helping youth succeed in school, securing safe affordable housing for economically disadvantaged families, or helping communities respond to disasters.
 Through this work, CNCS achieves its mission of improving lives, strengthening communities and fortifying the civic health of our nation.

-CNCS’ five-year Strategic Plan (PDF) leverages the strength of grantees, participants, programs, state service commissions and the American public to build a network of programs that offer effective solutions in the six priority areas: Disaster Services, Economic Opportunity, Education, Environmental Stewardship, Healthy Futures, and Veterans and Military Families.
+CNCS’ Strategic Plan leverages the strength of grantees, participants, programs, state service commissions and the American public to build a network of programs that offer effective solutions in the six priority areas: Disaster Services, Economic Opportunity, Education, Environmental Stewardship, Healthy Futures, and Veterans and Military Families.
 We will produce these results by investing in effective local initiatives, engaging more Americans in service, supporting evidence-based programs, and leveraging public-private partnerships.

 The Strategic Plan provides a roadmap for using national service to address critical challenges facing our communities and our nation.It builds on the strong foundation of national service that has developed over the past four decades and the vision set forth in the bipartisan Edward M. Kennedy Serve America Act of 2009.
 It is the result of a nine-month collaborative effort between CNCS and our network of state commissions, grantees, project sponsors, participants, staff, and the public through which more 1,900 individuals provided input on our strategic direction.

 The Strategic Plan includes further details on the specific objectives, strategies and Performance Measures which determine how we will evaluate our success over the next five years.

 Our agency-wide Performance Measures include 16 Priority Measures that will tell CNCS’ story of the value and impact of service on communities and the nation.
 The 16 Priority Measures provide a common focal point for CNCS’ work across all programs and initiatives.